odan/slim4-skeleton/docs/security.md

 For **APIs** you should consider other options:

 [Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) is a simple authentication scheme built into the HTTP protocol.
-As long as the client transmits the data over **HTTPS**, it's a secure authentication mechanism.
+As long as the client transmits its data over **HTTPS**, it's a secure authentication mechanism.

 ```
 Authorization: Basic ZGVtbzpwQDU1dzByZA==